How to talk to somebody about suicide

 The following questions can help you assess the person’s risk:

-If the person is at high risk of suicide, seek immediate help by calling 000 (police, ambulance), or, with their permission take the person to hospital.
+If the person is at high risk of suicide, seek immediate help by calling 000.

 If you are with someone who is in immediate danger, or concerned for their safety in any way:

 If you are worried about someone, and need someone to talk to, call the Suicide Call Back Service on 1300 659 467 to speak to a counsellor.